 The Santa Clara Police Department (SCPD) highly values its partnership with the community and recognizes that having public engagement contributes toward a successful law enforcement agency.
 Continuing with the Department’s mission to collaborate with the community to make Santa Clara a better and safer place for all of its' residents, business community and visitors, former Chief of Police Michael J. Sellers initiated the establishment of a Chief’s Advisory Committee (CAC).

-The CAC advises the Santa Clara Police Department's Command Staff on issues, matters and public policies which influence or impact the ongoing relationship between SCPD and the community we serve.
+The CAC will advise the Chief of Police on issues, matters and public policies which influence or impact the ongoing relationship between SCPD and the community we serve.
 CAC members will also be asked to help increase public awareness on law enforcement matters.

 The CAC will not have power or authority to investigate, review or otherwise participate in matters involving specific personnel or play a role in civil or criminal litigation.